Mina's Garden - Integration support for what opened

 The gap

-Most people navigate
+Most people walk out

 Therapist-led

-$150-$300/hr.
+$150 to $300 per hour.
 High quality.
 Inaccessible to most.

 Wellness apps